-The long and gently cooking keeps the stock clean (no bubbly gross gunk to spoon off the top) and extracts all the delicious flavor from the bones.
+The long and gentle cooking keeps the stock clean (no yucky foam to spoon off the top) and extracts all the delicious flavor from the bones.
 Cooking the stock in your slow cooker also keeps your house from becoming a hot turkey steam room.
 Big bonus.

 - Bones from your roast turkey

-- Break the bones into pieces that will fit in your crock pot.
-Fill your crock pot with as many of the bones as you can.
-Add water to the fill line on your crock pot.
-Set the timer to cook on low for 10 hours.
+- Break the bones into pieces that will fit in your crockpot.
+Fill your crockpot with as many of the bones as you can and then add water to the fill line.

 - Now put the lid on and set the timer to cook on low for 8-24 hours.